The Writer's Compass » The 7 Stage Process

 September 15, 2011, my 45-minute lecture at the Pepperdine Payson Library was videotaped and can be accessed for free here. http://itunes.apple.com/us/itunes-u/nancy-dodd-the-writers-compass/id499064657 … Read entire article »

-Filed under: About Writing, Becoming A Writer, FREEBIES & PURCHASE, The 7 Stage Process, The Story Map
+Filed under: FREEBIES & PURCHASE, Becoming A Writer, The Story Map, The 7 Stage Process, About Writing

 New Audio Interview on Writing and the 7 Stages